manaswinidas/gitbook-plugin-build/README.md

 * **PDF via LaTeX**
 * **Lightweight markup formats**: Markdown (including CommonMark), reStructuredText, AsciiDoc, MediaWiki markup, DokuWiki markup, Emacs Org-Mode, Textile

-Writing books with this plugin will be peace of cake.
+Writing books with this plugin will be piece of cake.
 And here cake is **not a lie**!

 <br>